kywagaha/spotify-canvases/README.md

 ## How to get the Canvases

-To get the Canvas of a song, you need to find out the request the Spotify mobile app is making by intercepting the network traffic from your mobile device.
+To get the Canvas of a song, you need to find out the request the Spotify mobile app is making by intercepting the network traffic of your mobile device.

 Spotify Canvases are from `https://canvaz.scdn.co`.